 Today, however, I feel very good.
 The sadness of last night has vanished.
 I wonder why I felt so bad?
 I was overjoyed to hear that my fellow defendants in the male prison wing are ready to face death, displaying a fortitude worthy of anarchists.
 When I heard this, I felt as if I were floating on air.
 Since we are responsible for their plight, I was very worried about how they might react.
 We are all human.
-It's only natural that they might find it intolerable to be punished so harshly for the truly tenuous connection they had with the affair.
-I am really impressed that they have decided to sacrifice all for the sake of their principles.
-They are worthy anarchists, worthy comrades.
-I am truly happy.
-I am proud to be a believer in anarchism.
-I have nothing more to worry about or regret.
-The only worry that had been hovering over my thoughts like a black cloud has dissipated completely.
-Everything is as bright and clear as today's sky. have visitors or get letters.
+It's only natural that they might find it intolerable to be punished so and everyone is going to be buried eventually.
+It is only a matter of time.
+Here I am, weeping over the death of others.
+But I too will be buried soon.

+I seem to have caught a cold.
+I have a bad headache, but I took a bath anyway.
+Bathing is one of the few pleasures of prison life.
+Visits, letters, and bathing.
+I have no family, am virtually alone, so I seldom have visitors or get letters.
 The bath we are allowed every five days is my greatest pleasure.

 From the clear, blue sky the warm sunlight streams in through the barred window.
 Sitting before the desk, feeling relaxed after my bath, how happy I would be to simply melt away and fall asleep forever.
 Yoshikawa wrote in his letter: